-Buyers are becoming more sophisticated, and understanding consumer behaviour is the key to a successful marketing strategy.
+Buyers are becoming more sophisticated, and understanding consumer behaviour is the key to a successful marketing and sales strategy.
+Here’s some key insights into internet, mobile and social media usage in Southern Africa.

 The rise of the internet has turned the traditional path to purchase on its head, as buyers are becoming increasingly well-informed.
 The modern consumer sees straight through traditional push-marketing tactics, and has much higher expectations when it comes to your brand’s value proposition.